checkmarx-ts/cxone-flow-audit/README.md

 ### Azure DevOps

 Modifying and reading service hook settings is an administrative function.
 The user that owns the PAT must be in the `Project Collection Administrators` group.
-The PAT that is used by [CxOneFlow](https://github.com/checkmarx-ts/cxone-flow) does not need to be in an administrative group.

 The PAT used when invoking `cxoneflow-audit` must have these minimum permissions: